mimblewimble/grin-rfcs/text/0000-node-api-v2.md

 ]
 ```

-This endpoints can be grouped into 5 categories:
+These endpoints can be grouped into 5 categories:

 - miscellaneous endpoints (which contain `status` and `version` endpoints)
 - `chain` endpoints (which also contain `blocks`, `chain` and headers` endpoints)